ryanpears/MachineLearning/README.md

 The syntax for using this script from the command  line is: `python3 SVM/svm.py train.csv test.csv columns.txt`
 where columns.txt is a comma seperated text file of column names.

+# Neural Network Classifier

+use runHW5.sh to run a test script on the bank-note dataset.

+This file can also be run with `python3 NeuralNetworks/neuralnetworkclassifier.py NeuralNetworks/bank-note/train.csv NeuralNetworks/bank-note/test.csv NeuralNetworks/bank-note/columns.txt`